Don't Fear the Roofer

 "Don't Fear the Roofer" is the sixteenth episode of the sixteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on May 1, 2005.
 The episode was written by Kevin Curran and directed by Mark Kirkland.

 In this episode, Homer becomes friends with a roofer when his roof needs to be fixed but no one else seems to encounter him.
-Meanwhile, Santa's Little Helper is left at the retirement home because the residents like him.
 Comedian Ray Romano and physicist Stephen Hawking guest starred.
 The episode received positive reviews.

 Plot

 A major thunderstorm hits Springfield, and Marge demands that Homer fix their leaking roof.
 Homer attempts to solve the problem by using Hot Wheels ramps to transport all the draining water from the roof to the front yard through the hallway, the stairway and the mail slot on the front door.
 Though this plan seems to work well, Lisa's hamster slides down the ramps to the front yard by accident.
 Shocked, Lisa opens the front door to save her hamster, breaking all the ramps, and leaving the house all wet, ruining Bart's preparations for the homework party and leaving Maggie's teddy bear wringing wet.
 Marge berates Homer for not providing a more sensible solution to fix the roof.
 Angered, Homer decides to go to Moe's Tavern, but is kicked out when he ruins Lenny's surprise birthday party and sits on his birthday cake by accident, shaped in the form of Lenny's favourite bar stool.
 Feeling depressed, Homer finds another bar, "Knockers" (a parody of the restaurant Hooters), where he meets a friendly man named Ray Magini.
 The two talk, and Homer finds out that Ray is a roofer, so Homer asks him to fix his leak.
 Ray agrees.

 The next day, Homer assures Marge that his new friend will be taking care of the roof.
 Ray, however, does not arrive until everyone else has left.
 The two of them get up on the roof and use nail guns to nail the boards onto the roof, but they start shooting nails at each other, some hitting Ned Flanders' ride-on lawn mower next door.
 Ray leaves later and, as Homer runs on the roof to see him off, he crashes through the small part of the roof that they fixed, making the hole bigger.
 Meanwhile, Marge and the kids leave Santa's Little Helper with Grampa and the Springfield Retirement Home residents, because they seem to like him.
 When Marge sees the hole, she tells Homer to fix it himself, because she sees no reason to believe that his friend will.